revbayes/revbayes.github.io/tutorials/biogeo/index.md

                              numCharacters=n_areas)

-`clado_event_types` defines what cladogenetic event types are used. “a” and “s” indicate allopatry and subset sympatry, as described in {% cite Ree2005 %}.
-Other cladogenetic events include jump dispersal [“j”] {% cite Matzke2014 %} and full sympatry [“f”} {% cite Landis2013a %}.
+`clado_event_types` defines what cladogenetic event types are used. "a" and "s" indicate allopatry and subset sympatry, as described in {% cite Ree2005 %}.
+Other cladogenetic events include jump dispersal ["j"] {% cite Matzke2014 %} and full sympatry ["f"} {% cite Landis2013a %}.
 The cladogenetic event probability matrix will assume that eventProbs and eventTypes share the same order.